-Toroidal Alfvén eigenmodes (TAEs) are discrete modes in the gap structure generated by the mode coupling of poloidally adjacent shear Alfvénic modes in toroidal geometry which are weakly damped in the absence of energetic ions [1, 2].
-Super-Alfvénic ions mentioned above can be a free energy source which destabilize TAEs with a wave-particle interaction [3].
+Toroidal Alfvén eigenmodes (TAEs) are discrete modes in the gap structure generated by the mode coupling of poloidally adjacent shear Alfvénic modes in toroidal geometry which are weakly damped in the absence of energetic ions [2,3].
+Super-Alfvénic ions mentioned above can be a free energy source which destabilize TAEs with a wave-particle interaction [4].
 This interaction between energetic ions and shear Alfvén waves inevitably leads to the radial transport of resonant energetic ions, potentially resulting in a significant wall damage and degradation of the performance of plasmas.
-The observations of the fast ion losses due to the Alfvénic activity have been reported in various devices such as DIII-D [4], TFTR [5], JET [6, 7], ASDEX-U [6, 8] and KSTAR [9, 10].
-Therefore, it is essential to understand the physics of stability of AEs in a tokamak with a high content of energetic ions such as in JET DT discharges and ITER.
+The observations of the fast ion losses due to Alfvénic activity have been reported in various devices such as DIII-D [5], TFTR [6], JET [7,8], ASDEX-U [7,9] and KSTAR [10,11].
+Therefore, it is essential to understand the physics of stability of AEs in a tokamak to obtain high performance of plasmas with enhancing energetic ion confinement in JET DT discharges as well as in ITER.